 Mambo Beach, Curaçao

-Also known as Seaquarium Beach, Mambo Beach is one of Curaçao’s most popular destinations, and it’s easy to see why.
+Also known as Seaquarium Beach, visiting Mambo Beach is one of the top things to do in Curaçao, and it’s easy to see why.
 With a long stretch of impeccable sand, crystal clear water, and lots of shady areas, Mambo Beach is the definition of a Caribbean oasis.

 If you like a lively crowd, head to its busy boulevard lined with shops, restaurants, and bars, which is considered the place to be on Sunday nights.